Yasir Afridi: International career

-Afridi made his international debut with Pakistan national under-23 football team in 2010 Asian Games.
-On 7 November 2010, Afridi made his debut against Thailand U23.
-Afridi was booked against Oman U23 on 63rd minute.
+In 2007, he was included in the national camp for the selection of Pakistan under-23 team for the 2008 Summer Olympics qualifiers.
+Afridi participated with the Pakistan national under-23 football team in 2010 Asian Games.
+On 7 November 2010, Afridi made his debut in the campaign against Thailand U23.
+Afridi was booked a yellow card against Oman U23 on the 63rd minute.